-time I have come to realize the importance of intent when considering abstraction.
-The reason being is that, while freely painting, numerous spontaneous avenues always arise.
+Over time I have come to realise the importance of intent when considering abstraction.
+The reason being, while freely painting, numerous spontaneous avenues always arise.
 By initially determining the feeling I’m striving for I control endless temptations to stray, and carry on towards my initial idea.

 I find It’s important not to hurry.